Kaala Day 2 Collections: Rajinikanth Mania Reigns Supreme At The Chennai Box Office

 - Vote Now: Rajinikanth-Radhika Apte In Kabali Or Rajini-Huma Qureshi In Kaala

-Tamil star Rajinikanth's Kaala is arguably, the biggest release of the year.
+Tamil star Rajinikanth's Kaala is arguably the biggest release of the year.
 Directed by maverick film-maker Pa Ranjith, this gangster-drama features 'Thalaiva' in the role of a daring don and revolves around how some communities consider their land to be an important part of their identity.

 A few days ago, its producer Dhanush had said that Kaala is 'a film for the people and about the people' and indicated that this is not merely a commercial-entertainer.